HBM

 What happens when HBM drops below its 200-week moving average?

 HBM has crossed below its 200-week moving average 16 times in our data.
-The average one-year return after these crossings was -1.2%, meaning the dips were not reliable buying signals for this particular stock.
+On average, buying at that moment produced a one-year return of +14.2%.
+These dips have historically been decent entry points.
 These episodes lasted 30 weeks on average.

 Is HBM a good value right now?